jurkov/j-algo-mod/README.md

 # j-algo-mod
-This is a forge of the j-algo from http://j-algo.binaervarianz.de/
+This is a fork of the j-Algo from http://j-algo.binaervarianz.de/

+I used Java 1.8